Ast3risk-ops/website/content/Projects/index.md

 ## Example Files

 {{< lead >}}
-Example files and folders to use to test icon themes, put under the Unlicense.
+Example files and folders to use to test icon themes.
 {{< /lead >}}

 {{< github repo="ast3risk-ops/example-files" >}}